firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/monorim_suspension_maintenance.md

 - **Build around quality pneumatics and matched shocks.** Pair Monorim front forks with DNM or EXA dampers and a proper rear shock; foam “solid” tires and mismatched hardware shake magnets loose above ~45 km/h.[^1][^2]
 - **Know when to upgrade arms.** Budget Monorim castings keep costs low but flex under 3 kW loads; European-made Konyk or Dereza arms cost about €100 per end yet deliver better travel and durability for <60 km/h builds that need reliable torque-arm integration.[^3]
+- **Expect machining mismatches.** Aftermarket forks or CNC bodies still arrive out of tolerance, and even “upgraded” Monorim rear arms have shipped without the advertised accessories—lean on community teardown photos and shared hardware swaps during assembly.[^denis-machining]
 - **Tighten bushings for high-power swaps.** Upgraded bushings, washers, or custom-machined spacers tame slop when Monorim forks carry 3 kW-class motors.
   - and some builders consider Konyk arms purely to simplify torque-arm integration.[^4]
 - **KKE shocks beat EXA 388/291 for light riders.** 60 kg owners are starting around 650–850 lb springs (1,000 lb on twin-shock setups) and only stepping up if they want a firmer feel, noting better damping than EXA units in the same weight class.[^5]
 - **Recreate the factory hardware stack.** Reinstall the short upper screw, small top ring, and fresh bearings during stem assemblies.
   - missing parts are the leading cause of Monorim wobble.[^6]
+- **Track the MXR1 V2 rear revision.** The updated swingarm adds brake-mount holes and a washer pocket; until the new run lands, hand-cut the recess or salvage parts from dual-suspension owners to stop axle clamp stripping.[^denis-mxr1-v2]
+- **Bring spare shims for V4 kits.** Recent batches ship without the washer stack Kroxne documents, so expect to fabricate or source your own spacers to remove fork play.[^denis-v4-shims]
-- **Upgrade fasteners immediately.** Swap the kit’s soft bolts for grade 12.9 hardware, trim overly long screws, and add washers/Loctite so pivots stop loosening and knocking after a few rides.[^7][^8]
+- **Upgrade fasteners immediately.** Swap the kit’s soft bolts for grade 12.9 hardware, trim overly long screws, add washers/Loctite, and recheck play so loosened pivots stop chewing bearings or slicing nearby harnesses after a few rides.[^7][^8]
+- **Replace the thin M3 fender bolts.** The stock fasteners shear quickly on Monorim’s V4 fender bracket, so swap them before the adapter loosens or the rotor rubs.[^denis-v4-m3]
+- **Stock spare suspension hardware.** Keep folding pins, spacers, brake cables, pads, and even a V3 controller clone on hand so a failure doesn’t sideline the scooter while AliExpress parts ship.[^denis-spares]
 - **Match spring hardware to rider weight.** EXA 291 coils (150–350 lb springs) stay supple for ~90 kg riders, while RockShox or Fox air shocks add adjustability.
   - just confirm leverage ratios and clearance before swapping hardware.[^9]
 - **Lightweight rider coils:** ≈55 kg riders report the best compliance with 150–250 lb EXA/DNM coils around 90–95 mm length sourced from AliExpress for ~€20; stock 650 lb Monorim springs prove too harsh once speeds climb.[^10]